-If the information requested has not changed from last year, please indicate "No Change."
+1-000-330-2104 01 703-33 0-2104 If the information requested has not changed from last year, please indicate "No Change."
 Below, please provide the amount of ginseng harvested.
 SOURCE OF GINSENG HARVESTED (lbs.)
 CERTIFIED (lbs.)
-ESTIMATED NUMBER OF ROOTS PER POUND WILD ARTIFICIALLY PROPAGATED Program administered by (Department o r Agency name): Ginseng certification by (Department or Agency name): Has your State or Tribe's enabling legislation, ginseng regulations or ginseng certification form been modified in the last year?
+ESTIMATED NUMBER OF ROOTS PER POUND WILD WILD SIMULATED (not reported as wild) ARTIFICIALLY PROPAGATED (as defined under 50 CFR 23.64) Program administered by (Departn nent or Agency name): Ginseng certification by (Department or Agency name): Has the State or State's enabling legislation, ginseng regulations or ginseng certification form been modified in the last year?
 If yes, please provide a copy.
-Does your agency certify all wild ginseng harvested?
-If no, when would your agency not certify wild ginseng harvested in the State or on the tribal lands, and can uncertified ginseng be sold or transported outside the State or Tribe?
-Does your agency certify all artificially propagated ginseng harvested?
-If no, when would your agency not certify artificially propagated ginseng harvested in the State or on the tribal lands, and can uncertified ginseng be sold or transported outside the State or Tribe?
-When does your agency certify wild/artificially propagated ginseng (e.g., at time of harvest, at time of sale)?
-How does your agency handle wild/artificially propagated ginseng entering the State or Tribe from another State or Tribe?
+Does the State or Tribal agency certify all wild ginseng harvested?
+If no, when would the agency not certify wild ginseng harvested in the State or on the Tribal lands, and can uncertified ginseng be sold or transported outside the State or Tribe?
+Does the State or Tribal agency certify all artificially propagated ginseng harvested?
+If no, when would the agency not certify artificially propagated ginseng harvested in the State or on the Tribal lands?Can uncertified ginseng be sold or transported outside the State or Tribe?
+When does State or Tribal agency certify wild/artificially propagated ginseng (e.g., at time of harvest, at time of sale)?
+How does the State or Tribal agency handle wild/artificially propagated ginseng entering the State or Tribe from another State or Tribe?
 Is this procedure the same for both certified (by another State or Tribe) and uncertified ginseng?